DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/ex-turntable.rst

 Supported stepper drivers and motors
 =========================================

-The default configuration of Turntable-EX is for the ubiquitous ULN2003/28BYJ-48 stepper driver and motor combination.
+The default configuration of |EX-TT| is for the ubiquitous ULN2003/28BYJ-48 stepper driver and motor combination.
 These steppers are used in a myriad of applications, are inexpensive, and will be suitable for most smaller scale turntable applications.

 .. sidebar:: Unsupported stepper drivers and motors